campbellelinker/campbelllinker/_pages/academic.md

     - Offers tutoring resources for various quantitative fields, such as statistics
     - Attend drop in hours with student tutors or specialists, or make an appointment
     - Your course may advertise a designated time and place for tutoring specific to your coursework - always ask your instructor!
- - If your course has a teaching assistant, seek help through one-on-one appointments or drop in hours
- - **Attend office hours and talk to your professor directly!**
+ - **Attend office hours and talk to your professor directly**
      - The best way to get help is directly from the source.
-Not everyone feels comfortable coming to college and attending office hours, but it is very normal and encouraged to do so!
+Not everyone feels comfortable coming to college and attending office hours, but it is **very normal** and **encouraged**
-     - If you book office hours with your professor, plan out what you want to discuss ahead of time so that you can maximize your appointment
+     - Plan out content for your meeting ahead of time
-     - Not only are office hours a great way to receive support in your course, but it demonstrates participation (possible grade boost) and it allows you to form a closer working relationship with your professor
+     - Office hours help you with course content, demonstrate participation, and can help you form a closer working relationship with your professors